 2. Where to Ski

 All of Tahoe’s nine ski resorts have something great to offer, but if you focus your time between Heavenly, Northstar, and Kirkwood, you’ll still have enough ski runs to last a lifetime.
-Between the three, the first thing to consider is the basic geographic question: Do you want to spend your time in North or South Lake Tahoe or (it’s a big lake!).
+The first thing to consider is the basic geographic question: Do you want to spend your time in North or South Lake Tahoe (it’s a big lake!)
 Northstar, in North Lake Tahoe, is a great option for beginners and families with lots of friendly, groomed runs—and its big terrain parks make it a favorite among snowboarders.

 Heavenly, which sits on the border between California and Nevada in South Lake Tahoe is a big resort that’s great for intermediate and advanced skiers.
 Kirkwood, also in South Lake Tahoe, is a little more isolated and less well known, but it actually gets more snow than any other resort in the area.
 It’s a great under-the-radar option for beginners and experts alike.